sourcegraph/about/handbook/engineering/releases/index.md

 - We haven't built the automated testing and update infrastructure to make continuous customer releases reliable.

 In the future, we may introduce continuous releases if these issues become surmountable.

+### Weekend releases

+If the 20th falls on a non-working day, the release captain has the right but not the obligation to change the day (+/- 3 days) the release images are published.